Getting started with SkyPort (PSDK)

 Planning your mission

 This section deals with using Mission Planners to set up your flight.
 Please note that there are many examples out there, and we cannot cover every scenario.
-If you are unsure which to choose, we recommend Atlas Flight app for iOS.
-How to choose a Mission Planner.
+If you are unsure which to choose, please see: How to choose a Mission Planner.

 Generally, there are two places where you would want to check mission parameters.
 The mission planner app, and the camera’s web interface.
 This is because in a standard configuration, the camera is using one of its automatic triggering modes.
 With SkyPort cameras, the drone will be able to trigger the camera directly.